MTstateIntroStats/IntroStatActivitiesHybrid/05-VN05-1cat_simulation.Rmd

+# Inference for a Single Categorical Variable: Simulation-based Methods

 ## Video Notes: Inference for One Categorical Variable using Simulation-based Methods

 Read Chapters 9 and 10 and Sections 14.1 and 14.2 in the course textbook.
 Use the following videos to complete the video notes for Module 5.